a20351766/udo.1.4.0/docs/source/ledger/ledger.md

 will find a dedicated reference topic elsewhere in the documentation.
-It gives you a fully worked example of an entire block with its transactions in glorious detail -- but for now, you have achieved a solid conceptual understanding of a Hyperledger Fabric ledger.
+It gives you a fully worked example of an entire block with its transactions in glorious detail -- but for now, you have achieved a solid conceptual understanding of a Hyperledger UDO ledger.
 Well done!

 ## More information